JoachimSand/anvil/README.md

 # Anvil
 A WIP compiler for the anvil language.

+The relevant source can be found in the `src` directory.

+## Running the compiler
 Requires `zig 0.12` and `llvm 17` to run.

 The debug build may be run with: